War of Words

 War of Words (WoW) is a weekly co-curricular course that trains you to make quick, one-minute applications on controversial subjects in front of a live audience.

 How does WoW work?

-These very well-attended, once per week sessions, take place in our full-sized replica Crown courtroom, and 6 students per session must defend positions as diverse as ‘That global warming is a myth’ and ‘That reality TV shows are good for society’.
-After their attempted defence, the student faces a barrage of questions from the audience, designed to knock them off their perch.
+Each session takes place in our replica Crown courtroom, with 12 students per session defending positions as diverse as global warming being a myth and reality TV shows being good for society.
+Students take it in turns to argue their position for one minute each.
+After their representations, the students face a barrage of questions from the audience, the moderator, and each other, designed to knock them off their perch.

-If after this ordeal the student is successful, they are crowned one of that week’s ‘Word Warriors’ and come back to fight another day – if not, then they are invited to come back for another try on a later date.
+After this ordeal, each student that is successful is crowned one of that week’s ‘Word Warriors’ and come back to fight another day – if not, then they are invited to come back for another try on a later date.
 At the end of the academic year, the best Word Warriors are invited back to participate in the knock-out stages of the competition.

 - critical reasoning

 - public speaking

 Additionally, a special staff WoW sessions allows you to argue with lecturers on topical issues as part of the School's Christmas celebrations.
 At the last event, 8 lecturers argued that university tuition fees are too cheap, man-made global warming is a good thing and that the NHS should be privatised.
 Unsurprisingly, the courtroom was packed to capacity to hear these arguments.